connorferster/handcalcs/README.md

 **That is it!**

 Once rendered, you can then export your notebook as a PDF, provided you have a Latex environment installed on your system.
-If you are new to working with Latex and would like to install it on your system so you can use this functionality, please see the section [Installing Tex](https://github.com/connorferster/handcalcs/wiki), in the wiki.
+If you are new to working with Latex and would like to install it on your system so you can use this functionality, please see the section [Installing Tex](wiki_text.md).

 You can also use the `%%tex` command to convert any Python code snippet into a valid LaTex.
 For Example: